jekalmin/extended_openai_conversation/README.md

 4. In the bottom right corner, select the Add Integration button.
 5. Follow the instructions on screen to complete the setup (API Key is required).
     - [Generating an API Key](https://www.home-assistant.io/integrations/openai_conversation/#generate-an-api-key)
-    - Specify "Base Url" if using OpenAI compatible servers like LocalAI, otherwise leave as it is.
+    - Specify "Base Url" if using OpenAI compatible servers like Azure OpenAI (also with APIM), LocalAI, otherwise leave as it is.
 6. Go to Settings > [Voice Assistants](https://my.home-assistant.io/redirect/voice_assistants/).
 7. Click to edit Assistant (named "Home Assistant" by default).
 8. Select "Extended OpenAI Conversation" from "Conversation agent" tab.